Gott der Herr ist Sonn und Schild, BWV 79: Movements

-As Hofmann points out, Bach achieved "festive magnificence", using two horns and timpani not only in the opening chorus but also as obbligato instruments in the two chorales.
+Hofmann notes that Bach achieved "festive magnificence" by using two horns and timpani not only in the opening chorus but also as obbligato instruments in the two chorales.
 Bach established unity of form by using a horn motif from the first movement again in the first chorale, juxtaposed to the hymn tune.

 1

 The cantata opens with a choral movement, "Gott der Herr ist Sonn und Schild" (God the Lord is sun and shield).
-The instrumental ritornello introduces two themes: "a festive, march-like theme for the horns and timpani, and a more lively counter-theme that develops from a note that is heard seven times."
-The musicologist Julian Mincham notes that the ritornello, structured in three parts, is among the longest among Bach's opening choruses.
-The horns are silent in the middle section, but the voices enter "an imitative discussion of a simplified version of the string theme from the ritornello.
-Complex contrapuntal texture is used as the vehicle to convey the important and ultimately optimistic message ...
-The driving rhythms infusing the intricate swirling counterpoint produce an effect that is totally infectious", as Mincham writes.
-John Eliot Gardiner, who conducted during his Bach Cantata Pilgrimage in 2000 the cantatas for Reformation at the Schlosskirche in Wittenberg where the Reformation began, describes the opening chorus as a ceremonial procession, and hears the "insistent drum beat" going along with the "fanfares of the high horns" as "the hammering of Luther’s theses to the oak door at the back of the church".
+The instrumental ritornello introduces two themes: "a festive, march-like theme for the horns and timpani, and a more lively counter-theme that develops from a note that is repeated seven times."
+The ritornello, structured in three parts, is among the longest in Bach's opening choruses.
+Gardiner describes the opening chorus as a ceremonial procession, and hears the "insistent drum beat" going along with the "fanfares of the high horns" as "the hammering of Luther's theses to the oak door at the back of the church".

 2

 The aria for alto and an obbligato oboe, "Gott ist unsre Sonn und Schild!"
-(God is our sun and shield!), expresses similar ideas as the first movement in a personal way, described as "tranquil and individual" by Mincham.
+(God is our sun and shield!), expresses similar ideas to the first movement in a personal way.
 In a later version, the oboe is replaced by a transverse flute.

 3

 In the first chorale, "Nun danket alle Gott" (Now let everyone thank God), Bach uses the first theme of the opening again, simultaneously with the chorale tune.
-Helmuth Rilling notes the unity of topic, praise and thanks to God, for the first three movements.
-The praise, individual in the preceding aria, is now communal again, "a rousing hymn, now given the most extrovert of settings!"
+The conductor Helmuth Rilling, who recorded all Bach cantatas, notes the unity of topic, praise and thanks to God, for the first three movements.
+The praise, individual in the preceding aria, is now communal again.
 Gardiner assumes that the sermon may have followed the chorale.